NapthaAI/naptha-sdk/README.md

     data=schema
 )

-create_table_result = asyncio.run(storage_provider.create_storage_object(create_table_request))
+create_table_result = asyncio.run(storage_client.execute(create_table_request))
 print("Create Table Result:", create_table_result)
 ```

-You can also interact with storage directly via the CLI using the `naptha storage` series of commands, followed by the storage provider type (e.g. `db` `fs`, `ipfs`).
+You can also interact with storage directly via the CLI using the `naptha storage` series of commands, followed by the storage type (e.g. `db` `fs`, `ipfs`).
 For example, to upload a file to node storage, list the files in a directory in node storage, and download a file from node storage, you can use:

 ```
 naptha storage fs create test_upload -f README.md